ai2guru/job-board-scraper/README.md

 Notes
 - Indeed markup can change; the parser is defensive but may require updates over time.
+- If Indeed begins returning HTTP 403, set INDEED_USER_AGENT (or INDEED_SESSION_COOKIE / INDEED_EXTRA_HEADERS) with values copied from a working browser session and rerun.
 - This prototype focuses on job scraping and data organization, not contact discovery.
 - For contact enrichment (name, title, email), plan to add a follow-up module using company domains and an enrichment API, then merge into the same sheet.